UniqueSecure/MePOSiOSSDK/README.md

 not include information on how to set up the MePOS unit, for this please refer to the documentation that came with your MePOS unit.

+The current documentation is a reference of the methods provided to use in Swift language.

 ## Contents
 - [Supported tablet devices](#supported-tablet-devices)
 - [Supported MePOS firmware](#supported-mepos-firmware)